SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic Virtual Chassis.md

 uid: Connector_help_Generic_Virtual_Chassis
 ---

 # Generic Virtual Chassis

-This protocol is used for the Rack Layout manager integration of module elements that don't have a parent chassis element.
-A virtual chassis element will be assigned a location on the rack, and the element will show a visio with the modules.
+This connector is used for the Rack Layout Manager integration of module elements that do not have a parent chassis element.
+A virtual chassis element will be assigned a location on the rack, and the element will show a visual overview with the modules.

 ## About